iMoneza/documentation/docs/api-overview.md

 Let's look at some of the details for using an iMoneza API.

 **DATA FORMAT**
-The APIs support both JSON and XML data.
+The APIs support JSON data.
 When a client makes an API request, the HTTP `Content-Type` header is used to indicate the format of the payload.
 Likewise, the client can use the `Accept` header to indicate the format of the data returned from the call.
-Values of `application/json` and `text/json` will return JSON; values of `application/xml` and `text/xml` will return XML.
+Values of `application/json` and `text/json` will return JSON.
+If you are unable to parse JSON, please contact us.
+(We do have an undocumented/unsupported XML content type.)

 **API KEYS**
 An iMoneza property can have an unlimited number of API key sets issued by iMoneza.
 Each key set consists of an access